-The subsequent construction uses a special function which appeared first in works of Barnes~\cite{Barnes}, see also~\cite{Shintani}.
-In the context of quantum integrable systems it was introduced in~\cite{Faddeev-LMP} under the name of quantum dilogarithm.
+The subsequent construction uses a special function which appeared first in works of Faddeev~\cite{Faddeev-LMP} under the name of quantum dilogarithm, and which is closely related to the Barnes double Gamma function~\cite{Barnes,Shintani}.
 Essentially the same function was used in the theory of non-compact quantum groups in~\cite{Woronowicz-q-exp} as the quantum exponential function.
-This function (in various equivalent forms) was exploited in other works related to quantum integrable models \cite{Ruijsenaars-JMP,Kashaev,FKV-CMP,Kashaev-LCC,KLT-S,FoGo}.
+In various equivalent forms thie function was exploited in other works related to quantum integrable models \cite{Ruijsenaars-JMP,Kashaev,FKV-CMP,Kashaev-LCC,KLT-S,FoGo}.

 The (non-compact) quantum dilogarithm is a meromorphic function defined by the integral representation

 where $b\in(0,\infty)$ is a parameter.
 It satisfies the difference equation

 which is used to extended it, from the initial convergence strip of the integral representation \eqref{eq-q-dil-int}, to a meromorphic function on the whole complex plane $\CC$.
 Its poles (zeros) are at points